agalea91/alexgalea.ca-react/README.md

 ## Developing

+This project uses yarn (as opposed to npm).
+You can replace "npm install" with "yarn add" when installing packages.

 Launch development server with `react-static start`.
 But you can also use yarn and I find that more reliable:

 ```